BMI-UC/Git-or-how-I-learned-to-stop-worrying-and-love-version-control/slides/slides.md

 layout: two-cols
 ```

-# Linus was Sick of it
+# Linus Was Sick of It

 <v-clicks>